AvaIre/docs/heroku-guide.md

 To make sure everything is still working, click on **Deploy Branch**, to start deploying from your own fork.

-Once deployment is successful, go to [backstroke.co](https://backstroke.co/) and login with GitHub.
+Once deployment is successful, you need to create a [personal access token](https://github.com/settings/tokens) with public_repo permissions so Heroku can automatically update your repo.
+Once you create your personal access token, copy it to the GITHUB_SECRET_TOKEN variable in your Heroku app settings.
+Then, install the Heroku Scheduler add-on to your Heroku app.
+You can do this with “heroku addons:create scheduler:standard” or with web interface on [heroku](https://elements.heroku.com/addons/scheduler).

 Click on **Create Link** and give your link a nice name.